revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - `java.sql.SQLException`:It is the base class for JDBC exceptions.
-- `java.sql.BatchUpdateException`: It occurs during the batch update operation.
-It depends on the JDBC driver type that the base SQLException may throw instead.
+- `java.sql.BatchUpdateException`: It occurs during the batch update operation.It depends on the JDBC driver type that the base SQLException may throw instead.
 - `java.sql.SQLWarning`:It is displayed as a warning message of various SQL operations.
 - `java.sql.DataTruncation`:This exception occurs when data values are unexpectedly truncated due to exceeding MaxFieldSize.